The Beat (British band): 21st century

 In 2003, the Beat's original line-up, minus Cox and Steele, played a sold-out one-off gig at the Royal Festival Hall.
 In 2004, the VH1 show Bands Reunited tried unsuccessfully to reunite the original line-up.

 In 2006, the UK version of the Beat, featuring Ranking Roger, recorded a new album that was mixed by Adrian Sherwood, but it remains unreleased.
 The band also featured Everett Morton and Mickey Billingham on keyboards, formerly a member of Dexys Midnight Runners and General Public.

 Dave Wakeling fronts the US version of the group as the English Beat, which usually adds a couple of General Public songs to the setlist.
-The singer and his band flew over to the UK in April 2011, to perform at the London International Ska Festival at the Clapham Grand music venue.
+The singer and his band flew to the UK in April 2011, to perform at the London International Ska Festival at the Clapham Grand music venue.
 They played the Great Dorset Steam Fair show 2011 on 31 August 2011.
 At this point, both the UK and US versions of the band continued to tour frequently on either sides of the Atlantic.

 In mid-2012, the Beat released a box set, titled The Complete Beat, comprising their three albums along with non-album singles, remixes and live material.
 Additional bonus tracks were included on re-released, double-CD versions of each studio album.

 The English Beat recorded two new songs that feature prominently in the Scooby-Doo!
 Mystery Incorporated episode "Dance of the Undead" which aired 26 March 2013.
 It features a zombie ska group called Rude Boy and the Ska-Tastics who come back to life in order to turn people into zombies and make them dance to ska music forever.
 According to an interview Dave Wakeling conducted with the San Francisco Examiner, he said: "This was my first opportunity to do anything for television as a gun for hire, and I actually managed to record and mix two songs in 12 hours.
 It was like running at double speed with no brakes, but it was exciting, and Warner Bros. really loved them.
-So the zombies have a song called 'You’re Dead Right, Mate,' and the Hex Girls have one called 'We're the Good Bad Girls,’ which has a definite Ramones-Runaways vibe to it, but frankly, I'm really happy I did it, because I’ve always loved ‘Scooby-Doo."
+So the zombies have a song called 'You’re Dead Right, Mate,' and the Hex Girls have one called 'We're the Good Bad Girls,’ which has a definite Ramones–Runaways vibe to it, but frankly, I'm really happy I did it, because I’ve always loved ‘Scooby-Doo."